Dr Roger Cutting

 BSc(Hons) P.G.C.E., Dip ASHE, PhD

-I teach on and contribute to a variety of undergraduate and post-graduate modules concerned both with Sustainability and Global Education.
+I have taught on and contributed to a variety of undergraduate and post-graduate modules concerned both with Sustainability and Global Education.
 I also have a an interest in Science Education.
-The modules that I lead are specifically:
+In more recent times my interests have moved to animal welfare and human-animal approaches in sustainability education.

 My research interests are primarily in the areas of Education for Sustainability and Global Education.
 My doctoral thesis, while based more around the science of sustainability, also addressed the nature and loss of indigenous knowledge and practice in relation to environmental management and practices.